Dispelling the Myths of Pro Bono Work

 Myth #2: I do not have expertise in the area of law where pro bono work is available.

-Even if your law firm or corporation does not carry malpractice insurance or the policy does not cover pro bono work, many pro bono and legal aid agencies in larger cities have policies that cover their volunteer attorneys.
-If your law firm or corporation does not have insurance coverage, you should inquire with a particular agency as to its coverage.
-In addition, it is important that the same preliminary steps taken when representing a client on behalf of your law firm or corporation be taken when representing a pro bono client.
-Pro bono clients should be treated the same as a corporate client when initiating the representation, including conflicts checks, and more importantly, treating the pro bono client as any other client during the representation.
+Most law firm's malpractice insurance policies cover pro bono work.
+Even if your firm or corporation does not carry malpractice insurance or the policy does not cover pro bono work, many pro bono and legal aid agencies in Chicago have policies that cover their volunteer attorneys.
+If you do not have insurance coverage, you should inquire with a particular agency as to its coverage.
+In addition, it is important that the same preliminary steps taken when you represent a paying client are taken when you represent a pro bono client.
+Pro bono clients should be treated the same as a paying client when initiating the representation, including conflicts checks, engagement letters, and more importantly, treating the pro bono client as a paying client throughout the duration of the representation.

-Myth #4: Pro bono work will displace "real" client work.
+Myth #6: Pro bono work will displace "real" client work.